TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/tech-team-lead/TEAM_LEAD.md

 is easily readable so that a Senior/Junior Engineer could understand what you are doing.

+**You may complete the application in any coding language that you would like.**

 ## Challenge: To-Do List
 Due to the COVID-19 pandemic, time and motivation have become high-level theoretical concepts that no longer apply to every day life.